Bo Diddley's Beach Party

 Bo Diddley's Beach Party is the eleventh album by rock musician Bo Diddley.
 Recorded live in concert in July 1963 at the Beach Club in Myrtle Beach, South Carolina, it is one of rock music's earliest live remote recordings.
-The album was a success in the UK Album Charts reaching #13 on July 3 and stayed on the charts for 6 weeks.
+The album was a success in the UK Albums Chart reaching No. 13 on July 3 and stayed on the charts for six weeks.